3.A.1 The ATP-binding Cassette (ABC) Superfamily

 3.A.1.207 The Eukaryotic ABC3 (E-ABC3) Family

-Uptake systems are believed to be almost exclusively of the ABC2 type, but they have undergone extensive sequence and topological diversification.
-The only exception is ABC family 3.A.1.21, the Siderophore-Fe3+ Uptake Transporter (SIUT) Family which is of the ABC1 type.
+Uptake systems (TC#s 3.A.1.1 - 3.A.1.34) may be largely of the ABC2 type, but they have undergone extensive sequence and topological diversification.
+They even have different 3-dimensional structural differences, suggesting that they may have different origins.
+The only exception is ABC family 3.A.1.21, the Siderophore-Fe3+ Uptake Transporter (SIUT) Family which is clearly of the ABC1 type.
 It has no extracytoplasmic receptor as well.

-Unlike most uptake systems which have one or two functionally equivalent membrane subunits that form a homo- or hetero-dimer and an extracytoplasmic receptor, a subset of these porters have two functionally dissimilar membrane subunits, called S (substrate recognition) and T (transducer) that are very divergent in sequence, and they lack extracytoplasmic receptors (Erkens et al. 2012).
-This group of ABC2 porters represent a subfamily within the ABC2 uptake systems.
-This subfamily includes:
+Unlike most uptake systems which have one or two functionally equivalent membrane subunits that form a homo- or hetero-dimer and an extracytoplasmic receptor, a subset of these porters have two functionally dissimilar membrane subunits, called S (substrate recognition) and T (energy transducer) that are very divergent in sequence, and they lack extracytoplasmic receptors (Erkens et al. 2012).
+This group of ABC porters represent a subfamily within the ABC uptake systems.
+This subset, called Energy-coupling Factor 'ECF' porters, includes:

 ECF: